codensolve/code-path/README.md

 #### Before completing the test below, keep these points in mind:

 1. There is no one correct solution to this problem, there are many
-2. The whole point of this exercise is to solve the probelm – so fill in any missing info as you see fit
+2. The whole point of this exercise is to solve the problem – so fill in any missing info as you see fit
 3. Relax and show your style and creativity
 4. **See #3**